ritsu/RitsuCogs/README.md

 ### tac

-<i>tac</i> echoes input to output in reverse by line or user specified separator
+<i>tac</i> echoes input to output in reverse by line or user specified separator.

 ```tac [options] [input]```
 ```